Corporate social responsibility starts with people doing the right things at work. Ensuring our waste is recycled is a good step in this direction.

 - Contact your local council about a collection service.

 - Refer to the Yellow Pages under the heading "batteries".

 - Mobile phone batteries can be returned to mobile phone outlets.

 For every mobile phone in use, there are two more sitting unused in a draw somewhere!
 Mobile phones contain nickel, cobalt, cadmium, gold, silver and plastics which can be recycled and reused.
 Most mobile phone retailers have recycling boxes.
 Alternatively, call MobileMuster for a full list of drop-off locations or to organise a recycling box for your workplace.

 The new efficient light globes are great, however they contain small amounts of mercury and need to be disposed of in a way that prevents this mercury entering nature, our soil and food.

-.
+Separate and recycle glass, plastic and paper.
 Establish separate bins for recycling glass, plastic bottles and cardboard to make it easy for your waste collector / recycler to process your different types of office waste.

 Why is this Action Important?